“The microbe is nothing; the milieu is everything.”

 A long, deep interview that Arne van Oosterom recorded with we, about being in bubbles, being between sides and going into industrial design, to pick up a career at Philips.
 And a lot about Philips!

 Balance is a state that people perceive as an ideal of particular attractiveness.
-If something is evenly distributed, in balance, then we attach a high value to it.
+If something is evenly distributed and in balance, we attach a high value to it.
 Equilibrium of forces, of markets, of forms and structures, of opinions or even of values in themselves, is something “beautiful”.
-It is not without reason that Justicia carries a scale with which she can ensure that the facts can be weighed – in balance, and therefore just.
+It is not without reason that Justicia carries a scale to ensure that the facts can be weighed in balance and therefore be just.

 A recording of my speech at the TIDE conference, January 2018.
 A short introduction to what Design Thinking is, and how it is best enabled in organizations!